auth0-sandbox/auth0-application-development/module01-instructions.md

     of the Auth0 tenant at the same time the log out of our application; when the come back they expect to log in again.
     *authRequired* defaults to *true*, but that makes every application endpoint require authentication.
-    It is necessary to set *authRequired* to *false* to selectively protect endpoints below.
+    It is necessary to set *authRequired* as *false* to selectively protect endpoints below.

     The default OAuth authorization flow is *implicit*, which is deprecated and insecure.
     Adding the *response_type: "code"* to the *authorizationParams* configures the client to